Kickskii/G15ae-Bible/The Plan Outline.md

 after finishing noting down all performance metrics in the excel sheet/notepad/mobile notes app by doing CPU benchmarks

 setting up Task Scheduler and setting it to disabled so as to enable it back up after RAM tuning

+what is CPPC
+why should you care
+in which cases to turn it off
+how to turn it off
+does EPP do anything should i care? in what scenario's should i care

 WELCOME TO HELL